 If Maintenance Is Required

 Depending on the age of the ring, it may require maintenance.
-One way to tell the age of the diamond engagement ring is to check the wear on the setting.
+One way to tell the age of the ring is to check the wear on the setting.
 A setting is used to hold existing diamonds in place, but it is also used to protect the precious stone from scuffing.
 Over time, the prong setting will lose its edge and become dull.
 It might even cause a diamond to fall out.

 Re-tipping is a common service for repairing a prong setting that is not completely broken.
 For example, if the prong setting does not completely cover a diamond, this would be a routine, but additional cost re-tip the prong.